Rocky Mountain Airways: History

 Vail Airways began operations with Cessna 310 piston twin aircraft, followed by the Rockwell Aero Commander piston twin.
 In 1969, Rocky Mountain Airways expanded with the 19 passenger de Havilland Canada DHC-6 Twin Otter twin engine turboprop.
 On February 3, 1978, Rocky Mountain Airways took delivery as the worldwide launch customer of the larger, 50 passenger de Havilland Canada Dash 7-102 four engine turboprop.
 In 1983, Rocky Mountain had placed an order for six 37-passenger de Havilland Canada DHC-8 Dash 8 twin turboprops, coincident with the type's service introduction; however, no Dash 8 aircraft were subsequently delivered to Rocky Mountain.

 Both the DHC-6 Twin Otter and the DHC-7 Dash 7 featured short takeoff and landing (STOL) performance.
 This enabled Rocky Mountain Airways to serve destinations that otherwise would not have received scheduled passenger air service.
-One example was the Avon STOLport (WHR) located in close proximity to the Vail ski resort which was served with the Dash 7.
+One example was the Avon STOLport (WHR) located near the Vail ski resort which was served with the Dash 7.
 Another example was the Steamboat Springs Airport (KSBS or SBS) which was also served with the Dash 7.
 With a relatively short runway length of 4,452 feet and an airfield elevation of 6,882 feet, the Dash 7 was well suited for passenger operations from this small airport located near the Steamboat Springs ski resort.
 Rocky Mountain Airways also operated Twin Otter flights from Lake County Airport (LXV) in Leadville, Colorado.
 With an airfield elevation of 9,934 feet, Leadville is the highest airport ever to have received scheduled passenger air service in the U.S. Service was also provided to Grandby, CO, elevation 8160 ft., with Twin Otters during the 1970's.
 The Avon STOLport, which was a private airstrip controlled by the airline at Vail, no longer exists.
 Airline service to Vail is now provided via the Eagle County Airport, 35 miles to the west via Interstate 70.
 Steamboat Springs is now served by the Yampa Valley Airport, 25 miles to the west via U.S. 40.
 Leadville no longer has airline service.